 - Setting standards for corporate governance and business conduct

-EUROPEAN RELIANCE GENERAL INSURANCE CO SA
+EUROPEAN RELIANCE GENERAL INSURANCE COMPANY SA

 European Reliance is a leading composite insurer in Greece and listed on the Athens Stock Exchange.
 In 2015, European Reliance had gross written premiums which totalled €167 million and was among the top 10 insurance companies in Greece.